COVID-19 testing: Nucleic acid tests

-Tests are available that look for viral DNA using either polymerase chain reaction (PCR) or loop-mediated isothermal amplification (LAMP) technology.
+Tests are available that look for viral RNA using either polymerase chain reaction (PCR) or loop-mediated isothermal amplification (LAMP) technology.

 Tests developed in China, France, Germany, Hong Kong, Japan, the United Kingdom, and the US targeted different parts of the viral genome.
 WHO adopted the German system for manufacturing kits sent to low-income countries without the resources to develop their own.

 PowerChek Coronavirus looks for the "E" gene shared by all beta coronaviruses, and the RdRp gene specific to SARS-CoV-2.

 Abbott Laboratories' ID Now nucleic acid test uses isothermal amplification technology.
 The assay amplifies a unique region of the virus's RdRp gene; the resulting copies are then detected with "fluorescently-labeled molecular beacons".
 The test kit uses the company's "toaster-size" ID Now device, which is widely deployed in the US.
 The device can be used in laboratories or in point of care settings, and provides results in 13 minutes or less.

 Primerdesign offers its Genesig Real-Time PCR test system.
 Roche Molecular Systems offers the Cobas 6800/8800 systems; they are offered among others by the United Nations.